tarababa/info_display/README.md

   http://www.yoctopuce.com/EN/products/usb-environmental-sensors/yocto-meteo

-Using the output from the meteo module temprature, humidity and barometric pressure information is aggragated and shown in in the form of grahps on the display module.
+Using the output from the meteo module temprature, humidity and barometric pressure information is aggragated and shown in in the form of graphs on the display module.

 Furthermore weatherforecast data is pulled from the yr.no rss and can be viewed on the display.